thesuhas/CS302-SE-Notes/Unit 1/Agile.md

 - Continual realignment of development goals to coincide with changing customer requirements.
 - Aimed at reducing massive planning overhead and to allow fast reactions to change.

+Aims for **iterative development** to get a product with a subset of features into users hands as soon as possible.

+Has small batch sizes to work in **sprints** that delivers software quickly.

+Focuses on course correction during development to reduce cost of post-deployment support.

 ## Agile Manifesto:

 - Individuals and interactions **over** processes and tools.